AntonioTorres23/OpenGL_Notes/Normal Mapping.md

 **Normal Mapping**

 To get normal mapping to work we're going to need a per-fragment normal.
-Similar to what we did
+Similar to what we did diffuse and specular maps we can use a 2D texture to store per-fragment normal data.
+This way we can sample a 2D texture to get a normal vector for that specific fragment.

+While normal vectors are geometric entities and textures are generally only used for color information.